Sample: Fizzleburn — The Accidental Genius of Atheron

 That last line made him think of Professor Mentalbus.

 Just thinking the name straightened Blizzit’s back.
-Mentalbus had a knack for arriving in precisely the way a day needed him—sometimes with an armful of scrolls and a lecture about the one missing step in a process; sometimes with a bag of sweet buns and the quiet that settled around kind men who had lost and learned.
+Mentalbus had a knack for arriving in precisely the way a day needed him, sometimes with an armful of scrolls and a lecture about the one missing step in a process.
+Other times with a bag of sweet buns and the quiet that settled around kind men who had lost and learned.
 He was known simply as Mentalbus, which to Blizzit had always sounded like a bell you heard before you could see the tower.

 “Blizzit!
 We have company.”